programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 #### Building a Download Function

-Since we will later download banner ad files, and since both images and web pages can be accessed on the Wayback Machine using the same URL pattern, we will first build a unified download function that can handle both resource types.
+Since we will later download banner ad files, and since both images and web pages can be accessed on the Wayback Machine using the same URL pattern, we will first build a download function that can handle both resource types.

 In addition to downloading a snapshot, our function should also:
  - Return HTTP response headers.
 As mentioned earlier, this would help us determine whether a banner ad image is temporally coherent with the web page snapshot containing it.
 Additionally, we will use the [HTTP header `Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Type) to detect the file type of the downloaded content.